tensorlayer/TensorLayer/docs/user/tutorial.rst

 The first piece of code defines a function ``load_mnist_dataset()``.
 Its purpose is to download the MNIST dataset (if it hasn't been downloaded yet) and return it in the form of regular numpy arrays.
-There is no TLayer involved at all, so for the purpose of this tutorial, we can regard it as:
+There is no TuneLayer involved at all, so for the purpose of this tutorial, we can regard it as:

 .. code-block:: python